9th8/up-to-date-real-world-haskell/14-using-parsec.md

 ::::

 An HTTP request consists of a method, an identifier, a series of headers, and an optional body.
-For simplicity, we\'ll focus on just two of the six method types specified by the HTTP 1.1 standard.
+For simplicity, we'll focus on just two of the six method types specified by the HTTP 1.1 standard.
 A `POST` method has a body; a `GET` has none.